Tech Lectures for the Pharmacy Technician since 1996

 5. Allow yourself initially and through out the exam a few minutes to calm down and avoid test anxiety.

 a.
 Focus your attention on a specific object.
-Examine details of your desk top, touch the surface and notice the texture.
+Examine details of your desk top, touch the

 b.
 Visualize success.
 How happy you will be when you find out that you passed this exam.